lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/calibimg.rst

 This example script is `calibrateTask.py` (which calls :doc:`CharacterizeImageTask <charimg>` before calling this function (`CalibrateTask`) ) in the `$PIPE_TASKS/examples` directory, and the example is described already under `Examples` on :doc:`CharacterizeImageTask <charimg>`.

 ..
-This example is not working in the current stack (see https://jira.lsstcorp.org/browse/DM-9142)  --- 2/9/2017
+This example is not working in the current stack (see https://jira.lsstcorp.org/browse/DM-9142)  and has been removed from it --- 2/9/2017